 Submission: Papers must be submitted on our online portal.
 Only papers meeting the specified guidelines will be considered.

 Deadline: Portal closes 11:59 PM EST on Friday, June 10, 2022

 - Students should register for submission in our online competition portal; all papers must be submitted within the portal.

-- Paper topics are limited to FDA and regulated agencies’ law and regulation.
-Topical focus should be on FDA regulated industries: food, drugs, animal drugs, biologics, cosmetics, diagnostics, dietary supplements, medical devices, and tobacco.
+- Paper topics are limited to FDA and regulated agencies’ laws and regulations.
+Topical focus should be on FDA regulated industries: food, drugs, animal drugs, biologics, cosmetics, diagnostics, dietary supplements, medical devices, veterinary devices, cannabis, or tobacco.

 - Students will submit an abstract.

 - No author identifying information may be included in the body of the text.
 The author’s name should only be shared when registering.

 - Papers shall not exceed 100 pages (assuming double spacing, one-inch margins).